ckl67/rasodalo/README.md

 Edit the system environment variables, and add the path

-     For add the path just surch in windows "environment variables"
+     For add the path, just surch in windows "environment variables"

 Install [PyUSB](https://github.com/pyusb/pyusb)
 PyUSB provides for easy access to the host machine's Universal Serial Bus (USB) system for Python 3.